JhoramNarsico/Cash-Statement/README.md

 *   **Ending Balance Calculation:** The breakdown of ending cash between "Bank" and "Hand" is based on a simplified calculation within the provided code.
 It might need adjustment based on specific HOA accounting practices.
 *   **tkcalendar Dependency:** The calendar popup requires the `tkcalendar` library.
 If not installed, this feature will be unavailable, and an error message will appear upon clicking the date button.
 *   **PyInstaller Build Size:** `--onefile` executables can be relatively large because they bundle Python and all dependencies.
+*   **Global Package Installation:** Without a virtual environment, dependencies are installed globally or in the user site-packages, which can potentially lead to conflicts with other Python projects.

 ## Future Improvements